thisolivier/artfinder-scraper/artfinder_scraper/scraping/readme.md

   into JSON-serializable dictionaries for archival storage.
 * `runner.py` implements `ScraperRunner`, the orchestrator that walks listing pagination, fetches detail pages, normalizes the resulting records, downloads imagery, and appends JSONL entries.
+The CLI exposes a `run` command wired to this class so the entire flow can be exercised from the terminal.

 ## Fetching a single artwork